vuejs/vuepress/docs/guide/page.md

 :::tip
 Check out the [Frontmatter Reference](../reference/frontmatter.md) for a full list of VuePress built-in frontmatter.

-Check out the [Default Theme Reference](../reference/default-theme.md#frontmatter) for the frontmatter of default theme.
+Check out the [Default Theme > Frontmatter Reference](../reference/default-theme/frontmatter.md) for the frontmatter of default theme.
 :::

 ## Content